lsurma/instance-manager/GENERIC_TRANSLATIONS_QUERY.md

 }
 ```

-## Example Projection: SimpleTranslationDto
+## Example Projections

-The solution includes an example projection `SimpleTranslationDto` with its mapper:
+The solution includes two example projections in `TranslationProjections.cs`:

-- **DTO**: `InstanceManager.Application.Contracts/Modules/Translations/SimpleTranslationDto.cs`
+1. **`ToTranslationDto()`** - Full projection with all fields
+2. **`ToSimpleTranslationDto()`** - Lightweight projection with only 4 essential fields (Id, TranslationName, CultureName, Content)

+Files:
+- **DTOs**: `InstanceManager.Application.Contracts/Modules/Translations/TranslationDto.cs` and `SimpleTranslationDto.cs`
-- **Mapper**: `InstanceManager.Application.Core/Modules/Translations/Mappers/SimpleTranslationMapper.cs`
+- **Selectors**: `InstanceManager.Application.Core/Modules/Translations/TranslationProjections.cs`

-This demonstrates how to create a lightweight projection with only essential fields.
+This demonstrates how to create projections with different field sets.

 ## Benefits

 1. **Performance** - Only select the fields you need, reducing data transfer
 2. **Database-level projection** - The selector expression is translated to SQL by EF Core
 3. **Type-safe** - Full compile-time type checking with generic constraints
-4. **Automatic registration** - No manual service registration needed
+4. **Simple** - Just add a static method and a case in `GetSelectorFor` - no interfaces or complex registration
 5. **Reusable** - Define projections once, use them anywhere
 6. **Supports all query features** - Filtering, ordering, pagination, and authorization all work automatically
-7. **Constrained generics** - The `ITranslationDto` constraint prevents MediatR from attempting to register handlers for every possible type, improving startup performance and clarity
+7. **Constrained generics** - The `ITranslationDto` constraint prevents MediatR from attempting to register handlers for every possible type, improving startup performance
+8. **EF Core compatible** - Uses compile-time expressions that EF Core can translate, avoiding runtime expression building issues

 ## Advanced Usage